svn2github/curl-wsdk/trunk/README.txt

   are now supported

  - SOAP responses containing arrays with unspecified primitives are now supported

  - compressed responses may be requested from SOAP services

- - XDM change management corrected for XDMNode.detach
+ - XDM change notifications for XDMNode.detach
+   are now correctly issued.

  - RecordSet-for change notifications (using RecordSetEvent) are now correctly issued.

  - correct treatment of SOAP fault detail elements